 Take care while driving and focus on the road, even though you will be concerned for your pet on the way.
 Getting into a vehicle accident will only make matters much worse.

 While you drive to the vet, have your helper call ahead and let them know where you are.
-Your helper may sit in the back with your pet if she is passive, but should sit in the front if your pet is showing signs of aggression during the pet emergency.
+Your helper may sit in the back with your pet if your pet is passive, but should sit in the front if your pet is showing signs of aggression during the pet emergency.

 VEG Can Help With Your Pet Emergency

-The information in this article can help you get through the first few crucial minutes after your pet’s emergency and get her to the vet in a timely manner.
+The information in this article can help you get through the first few crucial minutes after your pet’s emergency and get them to the vet in a timely manner.
 From there, your response will vary depending on what happened, the age and health of your pet, your vet’s recommendations, and more.
 Listen to what the vet has to say and don’t be afraid to ask as many questions as you need to in order to take the correct next steps for your pet.

 Our emergency vets at VEG are here to help you and your pet with any pet emergency day or night.
 When you come to VEG, you will always speak and work with highly qualified and compassionate veterinarians who will do what is best to help your pet.
 For emergency situations with your pet, contact any of our convenient VEG locations and we will always be available to help you.